Sulaiman Range alpine meadows

 The Sulaiman Range alpine meadows ecoregion (WWF ID: PA1018) covers a series of higher altitude mountain ranges along the crest of the Sulaiman Mountains, a southerly extension of the Hindu Kush Mountains along the Afghanistan-Pakistan border.
 The area is relatively undeveloped, with about a third of the terrain either forested or in 'alpine steppe' shrub or herbaceous cover.

 Location and description

 The ecoregion territory is mountainous, at an average elevation of 2210 m.
 It is surrounded by the lower-elevation Baluchistan xeric woodlands ecoregion.
-The are four main sectors.
-From north to south they are:
+There are four main sectors, from north to south: